Bjerringbro-Silkeborg Håndbold

+The official fan club is called BSH Support.
+The fan club has previously been known as BSV Support and Black Eagles.

 History

 The club was founded in 2005, when Bjerringbro FH and Silkeborg-Voel KFUM merged their first teams to create the new club.
 The mother club Bjerringbro FH won the silver medal of the Danish Handball League in 2002.
+Silkeborg-Voel KFUM and Bjerringbro FH has continued to compete separately with their respective women's teams.

+In 2016 the club won their first Danish championship, beating Team Tvis Holstebro in the final.
+The same year they also won the Danish Super Cup.